namsyvo/IVC/README.md

 	-2: the second end file (for pair-end reads) (FASTQ format).
 	-o: called SNP result file (in VCF format).

 Options:
 	-m: searching mode for finding seeds (1: random, 2: deterministic; default: 1).
 	-p: starting position on reads for finding seeds (integer, default: 0).
 	-j: step for searching in deterministic mode (integer, default: 5).
 	-w: maximum number of CPUs using by Go (integer, default: number of CPU of runnign system).
 	-t: number of used goroutines (integer, default: number of CPU of runnign system).
+	-n: maximum number of seeds for each ends.
+	-l: minimum length of seeds for each ends.
+	-k: maximum number of paired-seeds which are considers as proper seeds for paired-end reads.

 ### 3.3 Parameters